Bustle: Origin

 Women throughout history have used various methods to shape their skirts to accentuate the back of the hips.
 Padded cushions, historically called "bum rolls", "bearers", and "cork rumps", were among the many methods popular in Europe.
 They enjoyed sporadic popularity starting in the 16th century and were especially popular in France in the late 18th century.
 The crinoline was a type of integrated padded petticoat that developed from this technology.
 The more elaborate and specialized bustle eventually replaced the crinoline.
-While the wireframe bustle was popular only very briefly, simpler padded cushions returned after the bustle went out of fashion, and have remained popular.
+While the wireframe bustle was popular only very briefly, simpler padded cushions returned after the bustle went out of fashion, and bustles may still be seen in wedding dresses.

 While feminist scholars such as Anne Fausto-Sterling have attempted to link the popularity of the bustle to Sarah Baartman, the use of padded cushions, panniers, farthingales, and petticoats to accentuate the general shape of the buttocks or hips were already well-established in Europe in the 16th century, long before Baartman.

-Baartman, a Khoikhoi woman from South Africa, was featured as a circus attraction in Europe in the early 1800s, due to the particular abundance of tissue on her buttocks.
+Baartman, a Khoikhoi woman from South Africa, was featured as a circus attraction in Europe in the early 1800s, due to her steatopygic body type.